mgonzalezo/AAI-500_final_team_project/README.md

 This document summarizes the key statistical exploration steps performed on the stroke prediction dataset.
 Each section corresponds to a part of the analysis script.

+# Exploratory Data Analysis of Stroke Prediction Dataset

+## Overview

+This project performs an in-depth Exploratory Data Analysis (EDA) on the "Stroke Prediction Dataset" from Kaggle.
+The goal is to uncover patterns, identify key risk factors, and visualize the relationships between various patient attributes and the likelihood of experiencing a stroke.
+The analysis is conducted using a modular Python script that generates a series of insightful visualizations.

+## Analysis Sections & Key Insights

+The analysis is broken down into several key visualizations, each designed to answer a specific question about the data.

+### 1. Distribution of Numerical Features

+* **Analysis:** Compared the distributions of `age`, `avg_glucose_level`, and `bmi` for patients who had a stroke versus those who did not, using Kernel Density Estimate (KDE) plots.
+* **Insights:**
+    * **Age:** The distribution for stroke patients is significantly shifted towards older ages.
+Age appears to be a dominant factor.
+    * **Glucose Level:** Stroke patients tend to have higher average glucose levels.
+    * **BMI:** The relationship with BMI is less distinct, though there is a slight tendency for stroke patients to have a higher BMI.

+### 2. Distribution of Categorical Features

+* **Analysis:** Visualized the percentage of stroke occurrences within each category for features like `hypertension`, `heart_disease`, and `smoking_status`.
+* **Insights:**
+    * **Hypertension & Heart Disease:** Patients with a history of these conditions have a dramatically higher percentage of stroke cases.
+They are critical risk indicators.
+    * **Smoking Status:** Formerly smoked and currently smoking individuals show a higher stroke incidence compared to those who have never smoked.

+### 3. Correlation Analysis

+* **Analysis:** A heatmap was generated to show the linear correlation between numerical variables and key binary factors (`stroke`, `hypertension`, `heart_disease`).
+* **Insights:**
+    * `age` has the strongest positive correlation with `stroke` among all numerical features.
+    * `hypertension` and `heart_disease` also show a notable positive correlation with `stroke`.

+### 4. Stroke Risk by Age

+* **Analysis:** A line plot was created to show the calculated stroke rate for each age.
+* **Insights:**
+    * The plot reveals a clear, steep, and continuous increase in stroke risk directly corresponding with an increase in age.
+The risk accelerates significantly after the age of 50.

+### 5. Age vs. Glucose/BMI Regression

+* **Analysis:** Stacked regression plots were used to visualize the relationship between age and both `avg_glucose_level` and `bmi`.
+* **Insights:**
+    * The most striking feature of these plots is the clustering of stroke patients (dark blue dots) on the right side of the graph, representing older ages.
+    * This confirms that while glucose and BMI are relevant, age remains the primary condition under which strokes are observed in this dataset.

+## Summary of Findings

+The comprehensive EDA points to a clear profile of a high-risk individual:
+* **Primary Factor:** Advanced age.
+* **Critical Co-morbidities:** History of hypertension and/or heart disease.
+* **Contributing Factors:** Elevated blood glucose levels and a history of smoking.

+These insights are crucial for building predictive models and developing targeted public health strategies for stroke prevention.

 ## Stroke Prediction: Model Selection and Evaluation